Correct behavior and help in an emergency in the Tyrolean mountains

 Safety on the mountains

 Maintaining proper conduct up in the mountains is vital to ensure your safety and that of others.
-Caution and respect are the order of a day on the mountain.
+Caution and respect are key on the mountain.
 It’s crucial to show respect, both in relation to other hikers and nature itself, where you can recharge your batteries in the open air.

-If we all keep to a few basic rules, co-existence on the mountain is perfectly possible and everyone can enjoy the mountains in his or her own way:
+If we all keep to a few basic rules, it is perfectly possible for everyone to safely enjoy the mountains in their own way:

 - Always close gates